Set Worthy Goals

 What do I mean by that?

-I find a lot of people’s lives run on rails.
-They do the precise same things every day and almost every weekend, punctuated perhaps by a new restaurant or such.
+Again on the above problem of people’s lives running on rails: They do the precise same things every day and almost every weekend, punctuated perhaps by a new restaurant or such.
 The French have a saying for it “metro, boulot, dodo”.
 You commute to work, you stay in the office, you go back home and sleep.
-(I think “netflixo”
+(I think “netflix-ot” should perhaps also be added in there.
+I find most people who complain to me they don’t have time to do the type of things I do are usually spending 3 hours a night with netflix or doomscrolling Insta.).

-Doing something as simple as walking home another route or deciding to switch upi your routine open up new opportunities if you keep your mind open to them.
+Doing something as simple as walking home via another route or deciding to switch up your routine open up new opportunities if you keep your mind open to them.

-Having a “hmmmm” file helps.
+I also find having a “Hmmmm…” file helps.
 Something to keep a list of things to investigate when you have some down time or such, but overall

 Fin

-Since this post is specifically about choosing worthy goals I’m cutting it here before it drifts into , making them achievable, executing, and course correction.
+Since this post is specifically about choosing worthy goals I’m cutting it here before it drifts into areas around making them achievable, executing, and course correction.

 If not obvious from the above: you need to write your goals down.

-Making things explicit is one of your most powerful tools in terms of not just being clear about what you want to do, but also allowing you to look at a list and tell if you’re trying to do too much.
+Making things explicit is one of your most powerful tools in terms of not just being clear about what you want to do, but also allowing you to tell if you’re trying to do too much.

-After that, it’s pretty much just a matter of setting yourself and starting.
+After that, it’s pretty much just a matter of set up and starting.
 There’s a scary power to just starting even if you’re not really ready.

 And after that it’s just reps.
-90% of your results will come from just repeatedly working towards a thing, not giving up, and just getting back at it after setbacks.
+90% of your results will come from just repeatedly working towards a thing, not giving up, and just getting back at it after setbacks (especially after setbacks).
 So, ignore the naysayers and just keep showing up.

 So, that’s it.
 Sit yourself down, write down a few things you can commit to, and get going.
-It’s not easy, but nothing worthwhile ever dong is.
+It’s not easy, but nothing worthwhile ever doing is.

 I hope you found something interesting and useful in the above.
-If you read the above and think there is something else I should know about, try or include, please feel free to ping me.
-I’m always looking for better ways to get what i want to get done, done.
-And always curious to hear more about what’s worked for people.
+If you read the above and think there is something else I should know about, try, or include, please feel free to ping me.
+I’m always looking for better ways to get what I want to get done done.
+And always curious to hear more about what’s worked well for people.

 If this post was useful to you, please lemme know via mail or elephant below.
 Feel free to mention or ping me on @awws on mastodon or email me at hola@wakatara.com .